WorkingCodePod/workingcode/src/support-us/index.md

 _That is a fantastic question._ We want you to know that we're investing your donations into making a better podcast for you.
 To date we've spent listener donations on:

-- This domain
+- This domain (workingcode.dev)
 - Pro audio production for intro/outro
 - A subscription to [riverside.fm](https://riverside.fm) which makes it easy for us to get a high quality recording (our first few episodes were recorded on Zoom, and there's a noticeable difference!)

 Here are a few things that we'd like to do with additional money when it's available:

 - Repaying hosts for investing their personal money in good quality microphones
-- Paying a professional editor
+- Paying for a pro editor
 - Transcripts
 - And more!
 (If you have ideas, please [reach out and let us know](mailto:workingcodepod@gmail.com)!)

 <h3 id="aftershow"><pre>$Aftershow</pre></h3>

 After we end every episode we keep the microphones recording for another 10-20 minutes and talk about... well, anything we want to!
 Topics there are random and everything is fair game!
 Sometimes it's secret stuff, sometimes it's completely random, sometimes we'll tease it during the episode.
-Like a box of chocolates with no map, you never know what you're going to get!
+Like a box of chocolates with no key, you never know what you're going to get!

 For instance, this happened:

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">On the surprises I get when recording <a href="https://twitter.com/WorkingCodePod?ref_src=twsrc%5Etfw">@WorkingCodePod</a> with these guys <a href="https://twitter.com/AdamTuttle?ref_src=twsrc%5Etfw">@AdamTuttle</a>, <a href="https://twitter.com/BenNadel?ref_src=twsrc%5Etfw">@BenNadel</a>, and <a href="https://twitter.com/timcunningham71?ref_src=twsrc%5Etfw">@timcunningham71</a> <a href="https://t.co/bAWD4DmW9F">pic.twitter.com/bAWD4DmW9F</a></p>&mdash; Carol (@k_Roll242) <a href="https://twitter.com/k_Roll242/status/1357521290589073411?ref_src=twsrc%5Etfw">February 5, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">On the surprises I get when recording <a href="https://twitter.com/WorkingCodePod?ref_src=twsrc%5Etfw">@WorkingCodePod</a> with these guys <a href="https://twitter.com/AdamTuttle?ref_src=twsrc%5Etfw">@AdamTuttle</a>, <a href="https://twitter.com/BenNadel?ref_src=twsrc%5Etfw">@BenNadel</a>, and <a href="https://twitter.com/timcunningham71?ref_src=twsrc%5Etfw">@timcunningham71</a> <a href="https://t.co/bAWD4DmW9F">pic.twitter.com/bAWD4DmW9F</a></p>&mdash; Carol (@k_Roll242) <a href="https://twitter.com/k_Roll242/status/1357521290589073411?ref_src=twsrc%5Etfw">February 5, 2021</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>